lshtm-gigs/gigs/README.md

 from the *INTERGROWTH-21<sup>st</sup> Newborn Size Standards* would be:
 `ig_nbs`/`_wfga`/`_value2zscore()`

-Similarly, the conversion of length-for-age values to percentiles in term and preterm infants could be performed with the WHO Child Growth Standards and INTERGROWTH-21<sup>st</sup> Postnatal Growth of Preterm Infants Standards, respectively:
+Similarly, the conversion of length-for-age values to centiles in term and preterm infants could be performed with the WHO Child Growth standards and INTERGROWTH-21<sup>st</sup> Postnatal Growth of Preterm Infants standards, respectively:

 - Term infants: `who_gs`/`_lhfa`/`_value2zscore()`
-- Preterm infants: `ig_png`/`_lfa`/`_value2percentile()`
+- Preterm infants: `ig_png`/`_lfa`/`_value2centile()`

 If the component standard is not included in the function call, it should be passed to the `acronym` parameter of the general function